sgayou/kindle-5.6.5-jailbreak/doc/README.md

 The most obvious canidate for exploitation.
 Old version of Webkit, plenty of PoC code already exists.
 Auditing a super old version of Webkit probably isn't a great use of anyone's time, but if we could get an existing CVE to work, fantastic!

 ### Logic flaws in the Java
 Many embedded systems contain debugging mechanisms that aren't fully removed for release.
-This usually isn't true in popular consumer devices that have been out for some time, but it's always worth looking for something simple like this first.
+This usually isn't true in popular consumer devices that have been out for some time, but it's always worth looking for something simple like this as a first step.

 There are hidden flags in the Java based Kindle GUI that get parsed from /mnt/us. (the user storage location exposed when the Kindle is connected over USB to a computer).
 Worth decompiling the Java to check for any obviously unsafe or hidden debug functionality.
 While there is quite a bit of hidden functionality that's exposed through this method, I didn't find much after a cursory look.
 Did manage to find a debug dialog that called python against a user script in the /mnt/us user store.
 Unfortunately, accessing the dialog would require a separate vulnerability and python being installed on the Kindle.
 Turns out python is only on the factory provisioning debug images and wiped during sales provisioning.